tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

 This means that for speeds under 3.611 m/s (8.077 mph/ 13 kph) we have a minimum jerk of 0.60.
 This allows for smooth takeoffs while not causing lag.
 For all other speeds, we use our normal min jerk_limit, which is 0.53.

+**Why our minimum lower jerk is conditional**

+Our minimum lower band is conditional, and is based on the following condition:

+    min_lower_jerk = self.car_config.jerk_limits[0] if (velocity < 12.0) else 0.625

+This means that for speeds under 12 m/s, we have our minimum jerk of 0.53 (jerk_limits[0]), but for all other speeds, minimum jerk is set to 0.625.

 **Next, we have our acceleration limiting**